For those who wish to reduce or avoid dairy, or who would like a tasty change from dairy milk kefir, coconut milk kefir is a great alternative.

-- Coconut milk: Fresh homemade, canned or boxed.
-We recommend avoiding brands with additives and sweeteners as they can be hard on the kefir grains (guar gum, which is a typical additive, does not seem to be problematic).
+- Coconut milk: Homemade or canned.
+Avoid brands with additives and sweeteners, as they can be hard on the kefir grains.
+Guar gum, which is a typical additive, does not seem to be problematic.

-Sometimes kefir grains will require an adjustment period so the first batch of coconut milk kefir may not culture as desired.
-Simply use the non-kefired coconut milk for cooking and place the kefir grains in new coconut milk.
+Sometimes kefir grains will require an adjustment period, so the first batch of coconut milk kefir may not culture as desired.
+Use the coconut milk from this batch for cooking and place the milk kefir grains in fresh coconut milk.
 An adjustment period isn't uncommon whenever kefir grains are switched from one type of milk to another (cow to goat, pasteurized to raw, dairy to coconut, etc.).

-Milk kefir krains can be cultured in coconut milk regularly but should be allowed to culture in cow or goat milk for 24 hours once every few batches to revitalize.
+Milk kefir grains can be cultured in coconut milk regularly but should be revitalized in dairy milk for 24 hours once every few batches.

-Note that dehydrated milk kefir grains should be rehydrated in dairy milk and allowed to become fully active before being used to culture coconut milk.
+Note that dehydrated milk kefir grains should be rehydrated and fully activated in dairy milk before being used to culture coconut milk.